rthrbrs/styleguide/docs/titles.md

 ## Government Ministers and Cabinet Members

 In namestraps, provide the person's country and position.
-Foreign Minister may be abbreviated to FM in the lower third.
+Foreign Minister may be abbreviated to FM in chyrons.
 Remember that _defense_ is spelled with an _s_ in American English.
 Use this spelling unless referring to officials from the U.K. or Australia, where the official title is spelled with a _c_.

-???+ note "Examples"
+???+ note "Namestrap Examples"
     Radosław Sikorski
     Polish Foreign Minister